jenntang1/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-The files in this directory contains Shell I/O Redirections and filters we've learned.
+The files in this directory contains Shell I/O redirections and filters we've learned.